Proxybat/UserCSS/Toyhouse/TH-Compact-Forums/README.md

 ## Script Description
 **A userstyle made with stylus.**

-Makes the forum pages more compact.
-Is configurable meaning you can click on th gear icon in stylus and edit how much padding you want and how big you want the icons.
+A customizable/configureable UserStyle that makes the forum pages more compact.

 [userstyles.world link](https://userstyles.world/style/6177/toyhouse-forum-hider)